 Career Goals.
 This program is designed for students interested in careers that merge advertising, public relations, cross-cultural marketing communication, new communication technologies, and applied research.
-It provides a foundation for students who wish to pursue professional careers in integrated marketing communication, digital marketing communication and Hispanic marketing communication.
+It provides a foundation for students who wish to pursue professional careers in integrated marketing communication, digital marketing communication, and Hispanic marketing communication.
 The program can also lead to advanced graduate studies.

 Educational Goals.
-The student will follow a course of studies providing: 1) basic knowledge of communication theories, with particular emphasis on those that apply to marketing communication, new communication technologies and Hispanic marketing communication; 2) preparation for professional careers in digital media production using new technologies in marketing and/or management roles; 3) development of fundamental proficiencies in applied research; 4) skills in developing and organizing data/information systems, and facilitating data-based decisions; 5) insights into the coordination of promotional communication, cross-cultural communication initiatives, new technologies and applied research strategies to facilitate organizational and promotional goals; and 6) experience in making formal marketing/management communication presentations.
+The student will follow a course of studies providing: 1) basic knowledge of communication theories, with particular emphasis on those that apply to marketing communication, new communication technologies, and Hispanic marketing communication; 2) preparation for professional careers in digital media production using new technologies in marketing and/or management roles; 3) development of fundamental proficiencies in applied research; 4) skills in developing and organizing data/information systems, and facilitating data-based decisions; 5) insights into the coordination of promotional communication, cross-cultural communication initiatives, new technologies, and applied research strategies to facilitate organizational and promotional goals; and 6) experience in making formal marketing/management communication presentations.

 Areas of Special Knowledge and Skills to be Developed.
-Depending on career path and specific course of study, the proportion of coursework within each of the following will vary: marketing communication techniques, including strategic and performance-based project management, account planning, desktop multimedia applications, and cross-cultural promotions; traditional and new media marketing communication strategies, including advertising and public relations research, marketing communication planning, design, implementation and evaluation; application of research methods to marketing communication, including quasi-experimental and survey design, content analysis, focus groups, database research techniques, and data analysis; digital media applications and digital marketing communication; and computer-mediated communication research skills and tools.
+Depending on career path and specific course of study, the proportion of coursework within each of the following will vary: marketing communication techniques, including strategic and performance-based project management, account planning, desktop multimedia applications, and cross-cultural promotions; traditional and new media marketing communication strategies, including advertising and public relations research, marketing communication planning, design, implementation, and evaluation; application of research methods to marketing communication, including quasi-experimental and survey design, content analysis, focus groups, database research techniques, and data analysis; digital media applications and digital marketing communication; and digital communication research skills and tools.

-Career goals.
+Career Goals.
 This program is designed for graduate students interested in studying communication interactions in society.
 Studies may result in a terminal degree leading to a position in media, a communication-related agency, or other organizations involving political, social, and public sector settings.
 The program also may serve as preparation for doctoral work in communication, leading to a teaching or research position.

-Educational goals.
-In this master's program, students will be introduced to theory, research methods, historical background, and contemporary social issues pertaining to: 1) human communication, such as interpersonal communication, gender studies, and social interaction, 2) mass media criticism, policy, processes, and effects, and/or 3) political communication, rhetoric, and persuasion.
+Educational Goals.
+In this master's program, students will be introduced to theory, research methods, historical background, and contemporary social issues pertaining to: 1) human communication, such as interpersonal communication, gender studies, and social interaction; 2) mass media criticism, policy, processes, and effects; and/or 3) political communication, rhetoric, and persuasion.

-Areas of special knowledge and skills to be developed.
+Areas of Special Knowledge and Skills to be Developed.
 By the conclusion of this master's program, students will have knowledge and experience in: applying theory relative to communication studies, rhetoric, and mass communication; using various communication research methods; critically analyzing content and effects of traditional and new media; and identifying key issues in developing tools for analysis of political, public, and advocacy communication campaigns and strategies.

 Master's Degree in Communication and Digital Media with an Emphasis in Public Interest Media and Communication

-Career goals.
+Career Goals.
 This program is designed for graduate students interested in working in the communication areas of non-governmental organizations, political campaigns, government agencies, and social service groups.
 The program also may serve as preparation for doctoral work in communication, leading to a teaching or research position.

-Educational goals.
-In this master's program students will be introduced to practical digital media production skills, as well as theory and research methods.
-The program prepares students to: 1) conceptualize, design, and produce effective digital media/video, 2) harness the power of social media distribution networks, 3) analyze data to determine how messages are being received and acted upon, and 4) use communication theory to guide media creation and evaluations.
+Educational Goals.
+In this master's program, students will be introduced to practical digital media production skills, as well as theory and research methods.
+The program prepares students to: 1) conceptualize, design, and produce effective digital media/video; 2) harness the power of social media distribution networks; 3) analyze data to determine how messages are being received and acted upon; and 4) use communication theory to guide media creation and evaluations.

-Areas of special knowledge and skills to be developed.
-By the conclusion of this master's program, students will be able to: create digital video media content; evaluate audience reception of media campaigns; apply communication theory in the development of media campaigns; and tailor media messages to specific audiences and respond to audience feedback
+Areas of Special Knowledge and Skills to be Developed.
+By the conclusion of this master's program, students will be able to: create digital video media content, evaluate audience reception of media campaigns, apply communication theory in the development of media campaigns, and tailor media messages to specific audiences and respond to audience feedback.